Columbia View Blueberries Formerly Klock Farm

 Columbia View Blueberries, located in Corbett at an elevation of 1000', starts a bit later than other blueberry farms

-which mean we are open later in the season when other farms are done
+which mean we are open later in the season when other farms are done picking.

 We look forward to seeing our old friends and meeting new people here at the farm!